Accessible Web Content and Digital Documents Checklist

 Environment

-Web sites and digitally accessible files and content.
+Public web sites and digitally accessible files and content, such as web pages, documents, and PDFs.

 Details

-Following are some basic steps that can be taken to ensure digital content is accessible on the web.
-These tips also apply to documents and PDFs.
+Following are some basic guidelines that can be taken to ensure digital content is accessible.

 • File naming, titles, and headings: